goldsborough/k-means/README.md

 ## Contents

-- `python/` contains Python code to create toy clusters as well as run k-means using scikit-learn, scipy and a roll-it-yourself implementation.
+- `python/` contains Python code for k-means using scikit-learn, scipy and a roll-it-yourself implementation.
 - `cpp/` contains C++ implementations of k-means, including one using Eigen.
 - `cuda/` holds all CUDA implementations.
-- `data/` has some toy data with 100 and 100k datapoints in five clusters.
+- `data/` has some toy data with 100 and 100k datapoints in five clusters as well as a script to generate more.

 ## Authors